juristr/juristr.github.com/_posts/2016-12-13-let-me-explain-angular-release-cycles.md

 ## Conclusion

+Again, make sure to [check out the official branding guidelines](http://angularjs.blogspot.com/2017/01/branding-guidelines-for-angular-and.html) from the Angular team.

-There are two main important messages here:
+Also, there are two main important messages here:

 1. don’t worry about version numbers
 1. we do need to evolve Angular in order to avoid another Angular 1 to Angular 2 change, but we should do it **together as a community in a transparent, predictable and incremental way**.